 7 Potential Impacts to 3GPP Network Architecture

 Considering the use cases and key issues analysed in the previous clauses, realizing them is not trivial, which may influence the design of the next generation 3GPP network system.
-In this clause, we generally discuss the potential impacts to the architecture of a 3GPP network system.
+In this clause, the potential impacts to the architecture of a 3GPP network system are generally discussed.
 Building 3GPP network services on top of PDL capability requires a deep integration within the 3GPP network infrastructure at all layers.

 First, 3GPP management plane will be influenced where the lifecycle management is needed for deployment, instantiation, provisioning, termination and fault treatment of any PDL-related network entities.
 Such functionalities are missing, which are expected to be added.